BetaNYC

 Supporters

-Many thanks to the generous support of the NYC Mayor’s Office of Data Analytics, Alfred P. Sloan Foundation, Manhattan Borough President Gale A. Brewer, Queens Public Library, NYC 311, Microsoft, Socrata, and Carto in helping create these classes.
+Many thanks to the generous support of the NYC Mayor’s Office of Data Analytics, Alfred P. Sloan Foundation, Siegel Family Endowment, Rockefeller Brothers Fund, Manhattan Borough President Mark Levine, Councilmember Gale A. Brewer, Councilmember Jen Gutierrez, Councilmember Lincoln Restler, Hon.
+Assemblymember Emily Gallagher, Hon.
+Senator Kristen Gonzalez, OpenStreetMap US, Mapillary, CUNY PIT Lab, Borough of Manhattan Community College, Queens College, Queens Public Library, Fordham University, North Brooklyn Parks Alliance, NYC 311, Microsoft, Socrata, and Carto in helping create these classes.

 Copyright